 The best ones are from Yellow and White Bastions as well as from the Alifakovac cemetery.
 If you feel like eating with a spectacular view then head to Kibe, Vidikovac or Park Princeva restaurants.
 The prices there are more expensive than in the center but I think the view is worth paying extra for.

 Shopping for delicious food at one of the local markets

 For me food in the Balkans is among the most delicious ones.
 And the best things I can eat there are fresh products straight from the local markets.

 As soon as I arrive to Sarajevo I go to Gradska Trznica to buy local cheese and especially kaymak and then cross the street to Markale market to get fruits and vegetables.
 Everything is so fresh and tastes like I remember from my childhood.
 There is no better food for me in the Balkans than local products!

 Eating burek at buregdzinica

-Burek is the most Balkan pastry you can get and in Sarajevo you can get it in bakeries (“pekara”) like everywhere else or you can buy it from buregdzinica – a small shop specializing in bureks only.
+Burek is the most Balkan pastry you can get and in Sarajevo, you can get it in bakeries (“pekara”) like everywhere else or you can buy it from buregdzinica – a small shop specializing in bureks only.
 And while in other countries you order burek with some fillings in Bosnia and Herzegovina all kinds of pastry have different names: burek for the meat one, sirnica with cheese, zeljanica with spinach and cheese or krompirusa with potato.
-They are usually served with the yoghurt.
+They are usually served with the yogurt.
 In some buregdzinicas you can even see how the pastry is prepared.

-There are also places called “cevapdzinica” specializing in cevapi – grilled minced meat, served with onion, bread and sometimes kaymak.
+There are also places called “cevapdzinica” specializing in cevapi – grilled minced meat served with onion, bread and sometimes kaymak.
 Everybody loves them but I can’t say much as I don’t eat meat, the smell of grill is really good though.
 You can see lots of buregdzinicas and cevapdzinicas in Bascarsija.